systelab/systelab-components/src/app/systelab-components/signature-canvas/README.md

 Set **isIncorrectCode**  to true, if the second verification fails.

 **doFinish($event)** is a method.
-If the second verification is activated this will happen when the user enter the code/password that you requested and press the verificatio button, else the event will be performed when the user press in the Finish button.
+If the second verification is activated this will happen when the user enter the code/password that you requested and press the verification button, else the event will be performed when the user press in the Finish button.

 ### Translations